juanriaza/django-tempus/README.md

 Rockets are pricey… and every single cool pony out there wants one.

-We want to boost our sales and we offer a discount and mail it to those cute ponies.
+We want to boost our sales and we offer a one day discount and mail it to those cute ponies.

 Let's go!